VncntDzn/vncntdzn/README.md

 # Hello World 🌎!
 I'm Vincent 👋

-As of 2021, my techstack: React, React Native, Typescript and Firebase.
+As of 2021, my techstack are: React, React Native, Typescript and Firebase.

 ## 📫 How to reach me: workvpdizon@gmail.com
 <!--